jdbeutel/ics699-docs/finalReport/finalReport.md

 start out expanded with the name in editing mode.
 * Some users saw the connection rows as starting a new contact, because they look too similar, and are not indented enough.
+* For a contact with lots of info, fully expanded, it can't all fit on a single page.
 * Some users wondered what information would be visible to other users.
 * One user wondered, "If I add a contact, do I invite that person?"
 * One overlooked the success message from a password change,